-Assuming that the spouse or common-law partner of a deceased TFSA accountholder directly or indirectly acquires the rights to the TFSA plan as the beneficiary, it is possible for the spouse or common-law partner to transfer the proceeds over to his or her own TFSA and designate this transfer contribution as an "exempt contribution."
-An exempt contribution means that the amount transferred will not affect the spouse or common-law partner's own TFSA contribution room, nor does s/he require the requisite TFSA contribution room.
-It is important to note that only a spouse or common-law partner can make use of the exempt contribution.
+The spouse or common-law partner of a deceased accountholder is considered a "survivor."
+If a survivor directly or indirectly acquires the rights to the TFSA plan as the beneficiary, it is possible to transfer the proceeds over to his or her own TFSA and designate this contribution as an "exempt contribution."
+An exempt contribution will not affect the survivor's own TFSA contribution room, nor does the survivor require TFSA contribution room to make the contribution.
+It is important to note that only a spouse or common-law partner can be considered a survivor and make use of the exempt contribution; beneficiaries other than a survivor in receipt of a payment from the deceased accountholder's TFSA are not able to contribute and designate any amount as an exempt contribution.

-In order to ensure the contribution by the spouse/common-law partner is considered an exempt contribution, the contribution should be made within the "exempt period."
+In order to ensure the contribution by the survivor is considered an exempt contribution, the contribution should be made within the "rollover period."
 This period continues up to December 31 of the calendar year following the year of death (or any later time that is approved and acceptable by the CRA).
-Also, the spouse or common-law partner of the deceased TFSA accountholder must file a prescribed CRA form RC240 titled Designation of an Exempt Contribution Tax-Free Savings Account (TFSA) within 30 days after the day the transfer contribution is made and designate the contribution as an exempt contribution.
+Also, the survivor must file the prescribed CRA form RC240 entitled Designation of an Exempt Contribution Tax-Free Savings Account (TFSA) within 30 days after the day the contribution is made to designate the contribution as an exempt contribution.

-It is important to note that the exempt contribution amount is generally limited to the fair market value at the date of death and the payment received during the exempt period.
+Note that the exempt contribution amount is generally limited to the fair market value at the date of death and the payment must be contributed to the survivor's respective TFSA during the rollover period.